anthonymonforte/pihole-control-panel/README.md

 Use `config.py.changeme` for reference.
 You must have a `config.py` file in the root folder with one or more Pi-hole instances defined.

-Each Pi-hole instance must also contain an API token which is obtained from the target Pi-hole's UI -> Web Interface / API -> App Password
-- _You must enable Expert mode_
+For each Pi-hole instance you may use your user/admin password as the API token or an App Password.
+Create an App Password from the target Pi-hole's UI -> Web Interface / API -> App Password (_You must enable Expert mode_)

 ### .env